awsdocs/aws-control-tower-guide/doc_source/resources-not-removed.md

 AWS Control Tower customers can use account factory to create new AWS accounts\.
 When you decommission your landing zone:
 + Provisioned accounts you created with Account Factory are not closed\.
++ Provisioned products in AWS Service Catalog are not removed\.
+If you clean those up by terminating them, their accounts are moved into the **Root OU**\.
 + The VPC that AWS Control Tower created is not removed, and the associated AWS CloudFormation stack set \(`BP_ACCOUNT_FACTORY_VPC`\) is not removed\.
 + The `OrganizationAccountAccessRole` IAM role is recreated to align with standard AWS Organizations configuration\.
 + The `AWSControlTowerExecution` role is removed\.